Director: Fabrizio Terranova. Belgium/France/Spain 2016.

 Recognising her singular talent for storytelling, Fabrizio Terranova spent a few weeks filming Haraway and her dog Cayenne in their Southern California home, exploring their personal universe as well as the longer development of Haraway’s views on kinship and planetary welfare.
 Animated by green screen projections, archival materials and fabulation, Donna Haraway: Story Telling For Earthly Survival is an appropriately eccentric response to a truly original thinker.

-The screening will be followed by a panel discussion led by the University of Sussex’s Digital Humanities Lab.
+The screening will be followed by a panel discussion led by the Sussex Humanities Lab.

 Special thanks to the Centre de l'Audiovisuel à Bruxelles.